newstackdev/iosdk/README.md

 Newgraph API (see below) is described as a Swagger and can be used to generate a client in any language.
 We welcome contributions in this space.

 ## Usage
-### Full sdk
+### Full SDK
 Following the Project Starter section under Installation above, you should by now have an installed project that shows a default landing page for the user.
-Checking `src/index.tsx`, you will find out the App

 #### Application
 Check `src/index.tsx` for the basic setup.
-Note the single <App /> component representing the whole application which you will extend as described in the following sections.
+Note the single <App /> component representing a full application which you will extend as described in the following sections.

 #### Adding routes
 Some routes and pages are provided as part of the SDK.
 Add more routes and pages using the built in `react-router` as shown in `src/index.tsx`: